raedaj/diagrams/tradecentric_punchout_catalog.md

 ### Univeral Rules
 Define universal rules that apply to all customers:
-- Taxes
+- Taxes (calcuatled vs disabled)
-- Payment options
+- Payment options (confirm to hide / disable)
-- Shipping options
+- Shipping options (confirm to hide and use Customer-Specific Config to deteremine the selected shipping method)

 ### Customer-Specific Configuration
 Identify customer-specific rules such as: